- 5 minutes to read

 XAF supplies a number of built-in Action Containers for automatic UI construction.
 Built-in Action Containers for ASP.NET Core Blazor, Windows Forms, and ASP.NET Web Forms applications ship with the DevExpress.ExpressApp.Blazor, DevExpress.ExpressApp.Win and DevExpress.ExpressApp.Web assemblies, respectively.

 You can find the list of all Action Containers in the ActionDesign | ActionToContainerMapping node of the Application Model.

 The following images show Action Container placement in ASP.NET Core Blazor application UI:

 When XAF creates a Template, it also creates all Action Containers that belong to this Template.
 The built-in

 FillActionContainers Controller determines Actions that populate each Action Container.
 That information comes from the ActionDesign | ActionToContainerMapping node of the Application Model.
 The

 Register method to create a control for each Action.
 For example, in a Windows Forms application, the

 Action Container Customization

-You can customize the Actions set of a particular Action Container in code, at design time and runtime.
+You can customize the Actions of a particular Action Container in code, at design time, and at runtime.